 6. Set expectations properly and clearly

-Setting proper expectations is also important for customers who used a similar product or service before.
-These customers will likely assume features or functionalities that were made available to them by their previous seller or service provider.
-It is likely that there are differences between what they used before and the current product or service they are about to use.
+Setting proper expectations is also important for customers who have previously used a similar product or service.
+These customers will likely assume features or functionalities made available by their previous seller or service provider.
+There are likely differences between what they used before and the current product or service they are about to use.

 By guiding the expectations of these customers, they will have an easier time knowing the specific features and characteristics of what the business is providing.
 Setting customer expectations can be done through the welcome email.